SethRobinson/aitools_client/README.md

 add_server|http://localhost:7860

-#kids around?
-Then uncomment below to turn on the NSFW filter.
-#enable_safety_filter

 #Set the below path and .exe to an image editor to use the Edit option.
 Changed files will auto
 #update in here.